GMOD/jbrowse-components/website/docs/superquickstart_web.md

 bgzip myfile.sorted.gff
 tabix myfile.sorted.gff.gz
 jbrowse add-track myfile.sorted.gff.gz --out /var/www/html/jbrowse2 --load copy

+## Example of using --subDir to organize your data directory:
+## copies myfile.bam and myfile.bam.bai to /var/www/html/jbrowse2/my_bams
+## folder, which helps organize your data folder
+jbrowse add-track myfile.bam --subDir my_bams --out /var/www/html/jbrowse2 --load copy

+## Example without using the --out parameter:
+## If you are in a directory with a config.json file, you can omit the --out parameter
+cd /var/www/html/jbrowse2
+jbrowse add-track /path/to/my/file.bam --load copy

+## Loading a synteny track using a PAF file
+minimap2 grape.fa peach.fa > grape_peach_alignments.paf
+jbrowse add-track grape.fa --load copy jbrowse add-track peach.fa --load copy jbrowse add-track grape_peach_alignments.paf --assemblyNames grape,peach

+## After you've had jbrowse for awhile, you can upgrade to our latest release
+jbrowse upgrade /var/www/html/jbrowse2

 ```

+## Conclusion

 You can now visit http://localhost/jbrowse2 and your genome should be loaded
 with a bigwig, a GFF, and a BAM file!